opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 ## Introduction ##
-The Postman Collection enables Cybersource to be used to Take Payments through OPF.
+The Postman Collection enables Cybersource to be used to take payments through OPF.

 The integration supports: